microsoft/entra-verifiedid-wallet-library-ios/README.md

 let isSatisfied = await presentationRequest.isSatisfied()
 ```

 Then, complete the request using the complete method.
+- The `complete` method on a `VerifiedIdIssuanceRequest` returns a successful result that contains the issued `VerifiedId`, or if an error occurs, returns a failure result with the error.
+- The `complete` method on a `VerifiedIdPresentationRequest` returns an empty successful result or if an error occurs, returns a failure result with the error.
 ```Swift
 let result = await presentationRequest.complete()
 ```